highscaleco/netlog/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Acknowledgments
+## License

-- [gopacket](https://github.com/google/gopacket) for packet capture functionality
-- [libpcap](https://www.tcpdump.org/) for the underlying packet capture library
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.